-One of the more confusing aspects of the Paycheck Protection Program (PPP) is how to apply for a PPP loan if you are self-employed, including if you are a 1099 contractor.
-In earlier guidance, the SBA indicated that those individuals could apply for PPP loans beginning April 10, 2020 but did not provide specific instructions for how to do so.
+One of the more confusing aspects of the Paycheck Protection Program (PPP) is how to apply for a PPP loan if you are self-employed, including if you are a 1099 contractor or gig worker.

 - How do I calculate my payroll or salary if I am self-employed?

 - What if I have not filed my 2020 tax return?

 - If I had a loss in my business do I qualify?

 - What expenses may be included in the forgiven amount?

 By way of background, the Economic Aid Act (stimulus bill) passed December 27, 2020 includes funding for three types of PPP loans:

 - First time PPP loans for businesses that qualified under the CARES Act but did not get a loan (“first draw” PPP loans);

 - Second draw PPP loans for businesses that obtained a PPP loan but need additional funding; and

 - Additional funding for businesses that returned their first PPP loan or for certain businesses that did not get the full amount for which they qualified.